wso2/docs-ei/en/micro-integrator/docs/use-cases/examples/rest_api_examples/transforming-content-type.md

 -  GET - Response is in JSON format.
 -  POST - Accepts JSON request and returns response in XML format.
--  DELETE - Empty request body should is required.
-RReturns response in XML format.
+-  DELETE - Empty request body is required.
+Returns response in XML format.

 ## Synapse configuration